The Islamic Republic’s Power Centers

 Middle East and North Africa

 The parliament, or majlis, has 290 seats.
 Its members are directly elected to four-year terms by geographic district, with five seats set aside for religious minorities.
-The number of clerics holding seats in it has declined—sixteen were elected in 2016, down from twenty-seven in 2012—while the number associated with the Revolutionary Guards has increased.
-As the unicameral legislature, it has broad lawmaking authority, but another body, the Guardian Council, is charged with determining whether laws it passes are permissible under the constitution and Islamic precepts.
+The share of clerics holding seats in it has declined—down from more than 50 percent in 1980 to 5.5 percent in 2020—while the number associated with the Revolutionary Guards has increased.
+As the unicameral legislature, it has broad lawmaking authority.

+The Guardian Council is charged with determining whether the laws parliament passes are permissible under the constitution and Islamic precepts.
 Half of the council’s twelve members are theologians appointed by the supreme leader; the other half are legal scholars selected by the parliament.
 The Guardian Council also qualifies candidates for the Assembly of Experts, presidency, and parliament, giving it great influence in setting the parameters of Iranian electoral democracy.
 In the 2016 general elections, the body approved just half of the declared candidates for parliament and one-fifth of those for the Assembly of Experts.
 It has often weeded out reformist candidates for office.
-In the 2017 and 2021 presidential elections, it disqualified Mahmoud Ahmadinejad, the firebrand ex-president who had, while in office, clashed with Khamenei.
+For example, in each presidential election since 2017, it has disqualified Mahmoud Ahmadinejad, the firebrand ex-president who had clashed with Khamenei while in office.

 The Supreme National Security Council is led by the president and includes the parliamentary speaker and chief justice—that is, the heads of all three branches of government.
 Also on the council are military chiefs and the ministers of state, foreign affairs, and intelligence, as well as two personal representatives of the supreme leader; thus, it includes appointees of both the president and supreme leader.
 Its constitutional writ is broad; it is charged with setting a wide range of policies that touch on defense and security, responding to threats both foreign and domestic.